RELEASE THE SCOLIOSIS CONTRACTURES

 A structural scoliosis is one that has grown stuck in a crooked position due to contractures.
 The yellow represents tissue that has grown too long and the red tissue that has grown too short.
 Attempts to stretch or bend out of the curve are met with great resistance.
 The spine is never exercised throughout its entire range of motion.

-2) In Scoliosis Flexibility Trainer
+Contractures In the Scoliosis Flexibility Trainer

 The Scoliosis Flexibility Trainer restores lost flexibility and stretches loose contractures that are binding the spine into a scoliotic posture.
 Here the spine is being bent 18 degrees opposite the direction of the scoliosis.
 This 18 degrees represents a normal range of movement previously lost due to the scoliosis.